nixworks/public/news/2011/01/19/README.md

 ##### American Samoa
 ### [American Samoa bans smoking in all public and private enclosed spaces. ](/news/2011/01/19/american-samoa-bans-smoking-in-all-public-and-private-enclosed-spaces.md)
-_Context: American Samoa, smoking_
+_Context: smoking, American Samoa_

 ##### Hu Jintao
 ### [President Hu Jintao of China is welcomed at an official ceremony at the White House by U.S. President Barack Obama. ](/news/2011/01/19/president-hu-jintao-of-china-is-welcomed-at-an-official-ceremony-at-the-white-house-by-u-s-president-barack-obama.md)
-_Context: Hu Jintao, Barack Obama, official ceremony, White House_
+_Context: official ceremony, White House, Hu Jintao, Barack Obama_

 ##### Palestine
 ### [Palestine calls for the "immediate, full lifting of the Israeli blockade" and "the sustained opening of Gaza's border crossings for the movement of persons and goods." during a debate at the UN Security Council.](/news/2011/01/19/palestine-calls-for-the-immediate-full-lifting-of-the-israeli-blockade-and-the-sustained-opening-of-gaza-s-border-crossings-for-the-move.md)
-_Context: UN Security Council, Israeli blockade, Palestine_
+_Context: Palestine, UN Security Council, Israeli blockade_

 ##### Rudolf Elmer
 ### [Former Swiss bank employee Rudolf Elmer, who passed details of rich tax evaders to the WikiLeaks website, is found guilty of breaching Switzerland's strict bank secrecy laws. ](/news/2011/01/19/former-swiss-bank-employee-rudolf-elmer-who-passed-details-of-rich-tax-evaders-to-the-wikileaks-website-is-found-guilty-of-breaching-switz.md)